 And then, unfortunately, on November 2, 2020 the Friendly’s Corporation had to file a second time for bankruptcy as a result of the devastating impact of the Covid-19 Pandemic.

-Recently, there are only 137 locations remaining.
-These were bought for $2 million by the parent company of Red Mango and Smoothie Factory.
+There are 119 locations still open for business!
+These were bought by the parent company of Red Mango and Smoothie Factory.

 Things We Remember About Friendly’s